movabletype/movabletype/t/README.md

 ## Testing your own plugins

-For starters, run core tests against Movabletype source with your plugin installed to make sure your plugin doesn't break the tests.
+For starters, run core tests against Movabletype source with your plugin installed to ensure your plugin isn't a cause of any regressions.

 ```
 $ cd movabletype